-As a result, most consumers are looking to boost their keratin to strengthen their hair.
-You can increase keratin production in the body by consuming more proteins like lean meat, beans, eggs, hemp, or nuts.
+As a result, most consumers are looking to boost their keratin to strengthen their hair among other natural ingredients for hair care.
+You can increase keratin production naturally by consuming more proteins like lean meat, beans, eggs, hemp, or nuts.
 Alternatively, you can also apply keratin directly to the hair through shampoos, conditioners, and other treatments: this year, 45% of American consumers said that when they are buying conditioner, strengthening hair is an important purchase driver (Mintel, 2020).

 Frequently asked questions about vegan keratin

 As we’ve seen above, real keratin is necessarily derived from animal sources.
 However, this isn’t to say that the properties of keratin can’t be mimicked in plant-based formulas.

 For instance, the synthesis of amino acids extracted from grains like rice or wheat creates hydrolyzed proteins that act as an alternative and a de facto vegan keratin treatment.
 In other words, cosmetic brands looking to generate vegan keratin are using rice and wheat to generate plant-based proteins that can also have an outstanding effect on hair health and one that mimics the results of using keratin.
 As a result, products with ‘vegan keratin’ claims are emerging, which chimes with the rising popularity of vegan claims.